 Florida Tech’s professional grade aquaculture center provides high-tech instrumentation facilities and equipment for the production and study of aquatic wildlife, and Florida Tech’s Sportfish Research Institute involves students in the study of vital sport fish species through hands-on fieldwork.
 All this practical experience, as well as the availability of internships, showcases an active and robust learning environment that enhances your job search portfolio and prepares you for employment or graduate study.

 Florida Tech’s fisheries and aquaculture degree program is dynamic and focused.
-In fact, Florida Tech established the very first undergraduate aquaculture program in the US in 1977 at our Vero Beach Marine Laboratory, nestled on the shore of the Atlantic Ocean.
+In fact, Florida Tech established the very first undergraduate aquaculture program in the US in 1977.
 You’ll experience a diverse range of study and complete core courses like Biological Discovery and Introduction to Aquaculture, before moving on to specialized courses in culture techniques of salt and freshwater algae, crustaceans, finfish and mollusks.